slatedocs/slate/source/index.md

-twitter_id | Twitter username for the business, without the @ symbol google_plus_id | The Google Plus ID or the name used for the page of the business instagram_id | The Instgram ID or the username for the business listing updated_at | When the listing was last updated
+twitter_id | Twitter username for the business, without the @ symbol google_plus_id | The Google Plus ID or the name used for the page of the business instagram_id | The Instgram ID or the username for the business listing status | Statuses of SUPPRESSED, CLAIMED or AVAILABLE can be given for listing updated_at | When the listing was last updated